How to use PHP on FI

 #!/packages/run/php/bin/php .
-It is not necessary to insert this string into files that do not run directly, but for example they are just inserted with
+This string does not need to be inserted into files that do not run directly, but are only inserted with

 DirectoryIndex index.php AddHandler fastcgi-script .php AddType application/x-httpd-php .php

-FastCGI scripts are not newly launched at every request, but serve more.
-This can cause the application to respond more quickly, but on the other hand, not all applications are ready for this kind of use.
+FastCGI scripts are not newly run on every request, but serve more.
+This may result in an accelerated application response, but not all applications are ready for use.

-PHP language is constantly evolving and old versions are no longer supported, so once in a while we have to upgrade to a newer version, usually backwards incompatible.
-To make it easier for you to upgrade, the new version of PHP is available under the name
+PHP is constantly evolving and old versions are no longer supported, so we need to upgrade from time to time to a newer, usually backwards-compatible, version.
+To simplify your preparation for the upgrade, the new version of PHP is available under the name

-To test the new version, change the first line of your scripts to:
+To test the new version, change the first line in your scripts to:

-/packages/run/php/bin/php then switch to the new version so you can change it
+/packages/run/php/bin/php then we'll switch to the new version so you can change it

 php-next back to